Sheffield–Lincoln line

+History

+In the 1950s the line crossed the A1 single-carriageway, at a level crossing, known as Checker House.
+As part of the Retford bypass, from late 1957, a dual-carriageway bridge was built by Robert McGregor & Sons.
+The £144,067 improvement was called Five Lane Ends to North of Checkerhouse, the former Checker House railway station.

+Previously there were quarter mile queues on the A1 at this level crossing.

 Routes

 Current services

 The line comprises two passenger routes: the main line route from Sheffield to Lincoln and a branch line route running from Sheffield to Cleethorpes, using the Brigg branch line from Gainsborough Trent Junction.
 North of Gainsborough Central the Brigg branch line primarily carries freight trains to/from the Port of Immingham.

 Main line route

 The route largely follows the former MS&LR main line, until Trent Junction, Gainsborough where it goes on to follow the former GNGEJR line to Lincoln.